openstack/ironic-inspector/doc/source/user/usage.rst

     then the new format will be stored in the 'extra' key.
 The 'data' key is then deleted from the introspection data, as unless converted it's assumed unusable by introspection rules.
+``lldp_basic``
+    Processes LLDP data returned from inspection, parses TLVs from the Basic Management (802.1AB), 802.1Q, and 802.3 sets and stores the processed data back in the Ironic inspector database.
+To enable LLDP in the inventory from IPA, ``ipa-collect-lldp=1`` should be passed as a kernel parameter to the IPA ramdisk.
 ``local_link_connection``
-    Processes LLDP data returned from inspection specifically looking for the port ID and chassis ID, if found it configures the local link connection information on the nodes Ironic ports with that data.
-To enable LLDP in the inventory from IPA ``ipa-collect-lldp=1`` should be passed as a kernel parameter to the IPA ramdisk.
+    Processes LLDP data returned from inspection, specifically looking for the port ID and chassis ID.
+If found, it configures the local link connection information on the Ironic ports with that data.
+To enable LLDP in the inventory from IPA, ``ipa-collect-lldp=1`` should be passed as a kernel parameter to the IPA ramdisk.
 In order to avoid processing the raw LLDP data twice, the ``lldp_basic`` plugin should also be installed and run prior to this plugin.
-``lldp_basic``
-    Processes LLDP data returned from inspection and parses TLVs from the Basic Management (802.1AB), 802.1Q, and 802.3 sets and stores the processed data back to the Ironic inspector data in Swift.
 ``physnet_cidr_map``
     Configures the ``physical_network`` property of the nodes Ironic port when the IP address is in a configured CIDR mapping.
 CIDR to physical network